pfmaggi/pfmaggi.github.io/content/post/gh_actions.md

 I'm using my own domain for this website, but the pages are hosted by github-pages.
 Githubs provides a documentation on how to setup your custom domain and it added over time support for the HTTPS protocol managing automatically the certificates with [Let's Encrypt][2].
 This has evolved over time and I managed to keep my setup up-to-date.
 However I saw that I the site was missing a valid certificate when using the `www` subdomain: https://www.pietromaggi.com.

-I've looked around and, at the end, it was simply my (obsolete) configuration that needed to be updated as described in [GitHub's documentation][3].
+I've looked around and, at the end, it was simply my (obsolete) configuration that needed to be updated su described in [GitHub's documentation][3].
 Also [registering my domain helped!][4].

 ### Renaming the default branch